For past Graduation Plans, click here.

 - Be admitted to an eligible major or as an undeclared student at the time of enrollment for the Fall 2015 semester.
 Enrollment in non-degree, non-academic professional and public programs or other off-campus programs does not qualify.

-- Enroll in at least 15 semester credit hours in the Fall 2015 semester.
+- Enroll in at least 15 semester credit hours at the University of Houston in the Fall 2015 semester.
 Developmental courses are not counted toward the 15 credit requirement.

 To remain eligible for the 2015 Freshman Four-Year Graduation Plan, the student must satisfy the following conditions: